Can I take an introductory flight?

 The R22 has a maximum seat weight of 240lbs.
 If you are under that weight you are okay to start training.

-There are many jobs for helicopter pilots.
-There are the jobs we all are familiar with such as air ambulance/EMS, tours, electronic news gathering (TV helicopters), flight instruction, and corporate pilots.
-There are also many jobs you may never have thought off such as; flying off shore to oil rigs, logging, pipeline patrol, aerial photography, and more.
+The most probable first step is to become a CFI (certified flight instructor).
+Almost all non-military trained pilots were instructors at one point.
+CFI jobs are abundant all over the country, and they allow you to build time and experience while getting paid.
+There are other jobs we all are familiar with such as air ambulance/EMS, tours, electronic news gathering (TV helicopters), and corporate pilots.
+There are also many jobs you may never have thought off such as flying to off-shore oil rigs, logging, pipeline patrol, aerial photography, and more.